 Jeff has tried numerous matters in courts in Massachusetts, New York, and Florida, and before the American Arbitration Association.
 In addition, Jeffrey’s trial work has resulted in what is believed to be the largest jury verdict in Massachusetts state court history.

-Listed in The Best Lawyers in America® for Commercial Litigation (2023)
+Recognized by The Best Lawyers in America® for Commercial Litigation (2023-present)

 Named a "Go-to" Business Litigation Lawyer by Massachusetts Lawyers Weekly (2022)

 - Listed as a "Rising Star" in Massachusetts Super Lawyers (2005-2008 and 2011-2013)

 - American Bar Association